AerialX/cargo-build/README.md

 due to metadata compatibility issues with LLVM 3.5.

-Then build `cargo-build` as described above, making sure that you use the `LLVM_PATH` environment variable to include the optimization passes.
+Then build `cargo-build` as described above, making sure that you use the `LLVM_PREFIX` environment variable to include the optimization passes.

 Once that is set up, compiling an emscripten project is simply: